Novel Coronavirus Covid-19

 Because the World Health Organisation declared the ongoing Coronavirus (COVID-19) outbreak a pandemic on 9th March 2020 this is now a known event.
 This affects the cover provided by Snowcard Travel Insurance policies.

-Any policies purchased on or after 14/03/2020 will not include cover under any section for claims directly or indirectly caused by the Coronavirus until further notice.
+Any policies purchased on or after 14/03/2020 will not include cover under any section (apart from the Medical Expenses section) for claims directly or indirectly caused by the Coronavirus.
 This includes any preventative containment or delay measures.

 Please find a summary below of the cover considerations under the Snowcard scheme for policies issued on or before 13th March 2020 where the holiday was booked BEFORE the announcement of the pandemic:

 If someone has opted for cancellation cover, and also has travel disruption cover, there is cover for cancellation of non-refundable amounts paid to travel service providers due to the Foreign & Commonwealth Office advising against travel to a country (or parts of a country) if you do not benefit from the protection offered by a package holiday.
 There is no cover if your holiday was a package holiday, you will qualify for a full refund from your tour operator or airline if your trip is cancelled by the service provider.

 In the first instance customers with travel booked to areas that the FCO have advised against travel to should contact their airline or tour operator in order to obtain a refund or arrange an alternative holiday.